joe4dev/dit032-setup/Linux.md

 ```
 Repeat `systemctl status mongodb` to make sure it is in fact running this time.

+note: the service file depends on your distribution, on Arch its `mongodb` and on Fedora its `mongod`.

 Then run the mongo command to open the interactive shell
 ```
 mongo